ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ### Admin consent

-Before you begin defining segments or policies, you must connect to the Security & Compliance Center and provide admin consent.
+Before you begin defining segments or policies, you must connect to the Security & Compliance Center and then provide admin consent.
 To do this, follow these steps:

 1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).